 9. Use contrasting colours

 For your message to stand out a high level of contrast between the background and text is vital.
 Either go for a light background with dark text, or a dark background with white text.
 If you have a patterned background try putting a block of colour behind the text to ensure it stands out.
 Remember that colours don’t always look the same on a big screen as they do on your laptop.

 10. Less is not always more

 Don’t worry about having too many slides.
-It’s better to have a lot of slides than cramming all of your information onto as few as possible.
-Keep it to one main point per slide, this will not only make it easier for your audience to follow but will also give you more space to create effective, well designed slides.
+It’s better to have a lot of light slides instead cramming all too much information onto as few slides as possible.
+Stick to one main message per slide.
+This will not only make it easier for your audience to follow but will also give you more space to create effective, well designed slides.

 Check out our portfolio slides to see some nicely designed examples.